anyarlene/stock-market/analytics/docs/automation_setup.md

 - Trim large log or database files if the repo grows too much.
 - Update dependencies in `requirements.txt` when needed and make sure the test workflow passes.

+## Airflow Companion (Optional)

+If you want to rehearse the workflow locally with Apache Airflow, see `analytics/docs/airflow_setup.md`.
+The DAG runs the same scripts as the production automation and follows the identical weekday schedule.

 If something breaks, start with the newest workflow logs, fix locally, push a branch, and let `test_automation.yml` confirm the fix.
 Merge once it is green.